marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab01.md

 **Expected outcome**

-You have successfully verified that all required `CI-J` components are preconfigured, including:
+We have successfully verified that all required `CI-J` components are preconfigured, including:
 - Feature switches (Copilot, Customer Voice integration)
 - Email domain configuration
 - Brand profile